dustinlyons/nixos-config/README.md

 Create them new if they don't exist; `id_ed25519_agenix` is copied over and used in the encryption of `agenix` secrets and `id_ed25519_github` is used for downloading `nix-secrets`.

-Our initial bootstrap script will scan and find the connected USB drive.
+> Note, I also encrypt these public/private pairs to `age` keys via `age-plugin-yubikey`.
+This keeps them from being used without my Yubikey.

-> Note, I also encrypt these files to `age` keys via `age-plugin-yubikey`.
-You should either create your own keys and name them exactly as I have or fork this repo and [change how the `nix-command` manages key import](https://github.com/dustinlyons/nixos-config/blob/main/flake.nix#L156) (using KMS, CKM, paperkey, Hashicorp Vault, etc.).
+Our initial bootstrap script will find the connected USB drive and copy the keys for installation.
+Feel free to also [change how the `nix-command` manages key import](https://github.com/dustinlyons/nixos-config/blob/main/flake.nix#L156) (using KMS, CKM, paperkey, Hashicorp Vault, etc.) They just need to end up in `~/.ssh` before running the commands below.

 ### How to encrypt a secret
 To create a new secret `secret.age`, first [create a `secrets.nix` file](https://github.com/ryantm/agenix#tutorial) at the root of your `nix-secrets` repository.
 This is only used by the `agenix` CLI command.
 It assumes your SSH private key is in `~/.ssh/` or you can provide the `-i` flag with a path to your `id_ed25519_agenix` key.